eth-protocol-fellows/cohort-five/projects/2D-eODS.md

 *Outline parts of the project and insight on how much time it will take to execute them.*

-### I. Horizontal sepration - subfeature 1
+### I. Horizontal separation - subfeature 1

 1. I've done some of the work related to this phase in the weeks preceding EPF, I plan to go deep in research of eth2 for 3 weeks (**Week 2 - Week 4**) and give my python skills a new shine for 1 week (**Week 5**)
-2. I plan to write the fully-fleshed specs of subfeature 1 in 8 weeks (**Week 6 - Week 13**) including getting fedback from mentors and case study tests.
+2. I plan to write the fully-fleshed specs of subfeature 1 in 8 weeks (**Week 6 - Week 13**) including getting feedback from mentors and case study tests.

 ### II.
 Vertical separation - subfeature 2

-1. I plan to write the fully-fleshed specs of subfeature 2, add protocol services feature, including getting fedback from mentors and case study tests in 12 weeks (after EPF, after delivering work package III).
+1. I plan to write the fully-fleshed specs of subfeature 2, add protocol services feature, including getting feedback from mentors and case study tests in 12 weeks (after EPF, after delivering work package III).

 ### III.
 Design of a plug-and-play interface for future integration of protocol services + subfeature 3

-1. I've done some of the work related to this phase in the weeks preceding EPF, especially durring EPS, I plan to have the conceptual design of the plug-and-play interface for future integration of protocol services done in in 4 weeks (**Week 14 - Week 17**) including getting fedback from mentors.
+1. I've done some of the work related to this phase in the weeks preceding EPF, especially during EPS, I plan to have the conceptual design of the plug-and-play interface for future integration of protocol services done in in 4 weeks (**Week 14 - Week 17**) including getting feedback from mentors.
-2. I plan to write the as much of the specs of subfeature 3 in 4 weeks (**Week 18 - Week 21**) including getting fedback from mentors and case study tests, and continue past the EPF program time spam for as long as it needs to finish up this subfeature.
+2. I plan to write the as much of the specs of subfeature 3 in 4 weeks (**Week 18 - Week 21**) including getting feedback from mentors and case study tests, and continue past the EPF program time spam for as long as it needs to finish up this subfeature.
 I estimate I will fit in an extra 4-8 weeks (**Week 21+**).

 ## Possible challenges